Cielbird/Cielbird/README.md

 I'm interested in:
  - computational linguistics
- - developing with .NET
+ - game development
- - Unity 3D
+ - embedded software

 I’m currently working on:
- - a vulcan test project
+ - a linguistic library and tool for conlanging
- - a game in Unity 3D
+ - a game with Godot

 [guilhemaneuc](https://github.com/guilhemaneuc)